2600hz/kazoo/README.md

 ### Cloud-Based Telecommunications For Everyone

 Welcome to Kazoo, an ambitious project to bring cloud-based VoIP and telecommunications to everyone.
 Our goal is to provide the world with a free, open telecommunications software platform.
-Released under the [OSI-approved MPL 1.1 open source software license](//opensource.org/licenses/MPL-1.1), we're building upon strong FOSS components like [GNU](//www.gnu.org/)/[Linux](//en.wikipedia.org/wiki/Linux), [Erlang](//www.erlang.org/), [FreeSWITCH](//freeswitch.org), [CouchDB](//couchdb.apache.org) \(specifically [BigCouch](//bigcouch.cloudant.com)), and [RabbitMQ](//www.rabbitmq.com).
+Released under the [OSI-approved MPL 1.1 open source software license](//opensource.org/licenses/MPL-1.1), we're building upon strong FOSS components like [GNU](//www.gnu.org/)/[Linux](//en.wikipedia.org/wiki/Linux), [Erlang](//www.erlang.org/), [FreeSWITCH](//freeswitch.org), [CouchDB](//couchdb.apache.org) \(specifically [Apache CouchDB](https://couchdb.apache.org/)), and [RabbitMQ](//www.rabbitmq.com).
 Our project is a great example of the wonderful things that can happen when software is open.

 ### What is Kazoo?